GouNakano/BackgroundMaker/README.md

 ## Execute BackgroundMaker

-Excute BackgroundMaker.exe Explorer etc or
+Excute BackgroundMaker.exe by Explorer etc or
 Excute from made shortcut of BackgroundMaker.exe.

 # License